vovaekb/age_prediction_cnn/README.md

 Optional parameters:

-**--load means** that trained model will be loaded from h5 file rather than trained from scratch.
+**--load** means that trained model will be loaded from h5 file rather than trained from scratch.

 **--predict_gender** allows to apply gender classification in addition to age prediction.

+**--fine_tuning** applies fine tuning of CNN model (freezing layers in base models and unzfreezing Conv layers).

 If you run the application in training mode you should see something like this: